LeeT27/scatterV/README.md

 ---
 ## Demo Program: Monte Carlo $\pi$ Approximation

 To verify correct processor behavior, I implemented a Monte Carlo simulation written entirely in RISC-V assembly.
-The main star of the show here is the custom `RND` instruction that creates pseudorandom coordinates continuously.
+The main star of the show in this simulation is the custom `RND` instruction that constantly creates pseudorandom coordinates.

 ### Mathematical Principle
 The program approximates $\pi$ by generating random coordinate points $(x, y)$ within a square area bounded by (0,0) and (1,1) and determining the ratio of points that fall inside the shaded quarter circle, calculated using the following circle equation: